Tinku1001/FlappyBird/README.md

 - `bottompipe.png`, `flappybird.png`, `flappybirdbg.png`, `toppipe.png`: Game assets.
 - `Screenshot 2024-07-11 193704.png`: Screenshot of the game.

-## Contributing

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 For any questions or feedback, feel free to open an issue or reach out to me directly.